Here’s a scenario of app monetization.

 Native ads seem like a part of the application that does not look like ads at all.
 These are within the website in such a manner that you can’t say that it is an ad.

 Generally, these ads are marked as “Featured”, “Sponsored by”, “Recommended for you.”

-For, e.g. to see how a native ad looks like, look at the sponsored content in the ad below.
+For, e.g. to see what a native ad looks like, look at the sponsored content in the ad below.

-or, e.g. One of the best writing apps, ‘YourQuote’ now offers a freemium version.
+For e.g., The writing app, ‘YourQuote’ now offers a freemium version.